 Jay Cone is a Collaboration Consultant with Interaction Associates (IA).
 Jay helps clients discover the most useful questions to address organizational challenges.

-Ian Kristic, a Director Client Solutions Director at IA.
-Ian helps clients fashion learning and development solutions for building collaborative leadership and organization capability.
+Ian Kristic, Ian helps clients fashion learning and development solutions for building collaborative leadership and organization capability.

 Barry Rosen, the CEO of Interaction Associates.